ibexa/documentation-user/docs/content_management/create_edit_content_types.md

     at the developer level.
     That is why content of a new content type that you create may not always display correctly or may cause errors.
-    It is always best to discuss adding new content types with the administrator of your website, to make sure whether they need to add it to the configuration.
+    It's always best to discuss adding new content types with the administrator of your website, to make sure whether they need to add it to the configuration.